cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 vacc, ok := acc.(VestingAccount); ok
 ```

-as well as to convert to BaseAccount again once the account has fully vested.
+as well as to calculate the SendableCoins at any given moment.

 The `ContinuousVestingAccount` struct implements the Vesting account interface.
 It uses `OriginalCoins`, `ReceivedCoins`,
-`StartTime`, and `EndTime` to calculate how many coins are sendable at any given point.
-Once the account has fully vested,
+`SentCoins`, `StartTime`, and `EndTime` to calculate how many coins are sendable at any given point.
-the next `bank.MsgSend` will convert the account into a `BaseAccount` and store it in state as such from that point on.
-Since the vesting restrictions need to be implemented on a per-module basis, the `ContinuouosVestingAccount` implements
+Since the vesting restrictions need to be implemented on a per-module basis, the `ContinuousVestingAccount` implements
 the `Account` interface exactly like `BaseAccount`.
+Thus, `ContinuousVestingAccount.GetCoins()` will return the total of
+both locked coins and unlocked coins currently in the account.

 ##### Changes to Keepers/Handler